General Questions

 What is the typical progression for grant seekers?

-The Foundation’s Grant Committee reviews all LOIs, and invitations for proposals are extended regularly.
+The Foundation’s Grant Committee reviews all Grant Request Applications that meet our criteria.
 Once a proposal is received, Board members may contact the respective grantee representatives or undertake a site visit, if feasible.
-Following this initial review, proposals are presented to the entire Board of Trustees for final consideration and the requestor is notified.
+Following this initial review, requests are presented to the entire Board of Trustees for final consideration and the requestor is notified.
 Depending on the scope of the project, this could take up to 3-6 months.

 What if my organization has previously received a grant from BFF?